William Stanford (judge)

 Sir William Stanford (1509 – 1558), also written Stamford or Staunford, was an English politician, judge and jurist.

 Origins

-Born on or by 22 August 1509 at Monken Hadley in Middlesex, he was the second son of William Stanford, a mercer in the City of London, and his wife Margaret Gedney.
+Born on or by 22 August 1509 at Monken Hadley in Middlesex, he was the second son of William Stanford, a mercer (textile dealer) in the City of London, and his wife Margaret Gedney.
 His father was a younger son of Robert Stanford, of Rowley Regis in Staffordshire.

 Career

 After some time at the University of Oxford, he then studied law, entering Gray's Inn in 1528 and being called to the bar in 1536.
 At Gray's Inn, he was chosen Reader in 1544 and 1551.

 By 1542, with a powerful friend at court in Sir Thomas Wriothesley and being owed money by Henry Stafford, he was elected MP for Stafford in the 1542 and 1545 Parliaments, and for Newcastle-under-Lyme in the 1547 Parliament.
 Though based in Middlesex, he developed Staffordshire links by buying the manors of Perry Barr and Handsworth.

 From 1542 to 1555, he was appointed to many royal commissions, some ranging over all England and Wales and some limited to Middlesex.
 In 1543 he was made a justice of the peace for Middlesex, later sitting on the bench for Cornwall, Devon, Dorset, Hampshire, Somerset and Wiltshire.

 Made a serjeant-at-law in 1552, Queen Mary I promoted him to Queen's Serjeant in 1553.
 Next year, though his prosecution of Sir Nicholas Throckmorton for treason was unsuccessful (with Throckmorton praising him for his erudition and honesty), he was appointed a justice of the Court of Common Pleas and was knighted the following year.
 Though a Catholic, he is reported to have treated Protestants fairly.

 He made his will on 4 April 1558 and died at Monken Hadley on 28 August, leaving his wife as executrix and his eldest son as heir.